 All staff employed to work in the control room have an advanced Criminal Records Bureau (CRB) vetting check carried out on them.
 A Security Industry Authority (SIA) licence [external link] which allows them to operate the CCTV cameras for third parties under contract.

-You can view our CCTV service quarterly report for 2019 here [pdf document]
+You can view our CCTV service quarterly report here [pdf document]

 Feeling safe when you’re at home and when you’re out and about is important to everyone